Linaro/uadk/docs/wd_design.md

 ![overview](./wd_overview.png)

-Libwd provides a wrapper of basic UACCE user space interfaces, they will be a set of helper functions.
+Libwd provides a wrapper of basic UACCE user space interfaces, they are a set of helper functions.

 Algorithm libraries offer a set of APIs to users, who could use this set of APIs to do specific task without accessing low level implementations.
 Algorithm